 Providing healthier food and drink options at your club is brilliant role-modelling, a potential draw-card for new members and a great way to offer a healthier environment for everyone!
 Take a look at these common, unhealthy canteen items and our suggestions for modifying or exchanging them for a healthier alternative.
-You can find more inspiration in our fact sheet with ideas for healthier options in your canteen.
+You can find more inspiration online at Finish with the Right Stuff or in our fact sheet with ideas for healthier options in your canteen.

 |The Usual||A Healthier Alternative|

 |Meat Pies, Sausage Rolls||Meat Pies and sausage rolls Try to choose a lower salt and lower saturated fat variety such as Mrs Macs Good Eating Range or Four N Twenty Lite.|

 |Pizza||Homemade Mini Pizzas Use English breakfast muffins or pita bread as bases, a spoon of tomato paste and add toppings such as lean meat, cheese and vegetables.|